Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Structural Framework and the Limits of Classical Reconstruction

 Although the filtered representation categories coincide, the phases themselves do not: $\mathcal R$ has boundary depth~$0$, whereas $\mathcal P$ has boundary depth~$1$ because $\mathcal B\neq 0$.
 Boundary depth and the existence of nontrivial boundary quotients are intrinsic invariants of algebraic phases and are preserved under phase equivalence.
 Consequently,

-Now suppose a reconstruction procedure $\mathfrak R$ of Tannakian, Lie-theoretic, or operator-algebraic type were able to recover an algebraic phase up to equivalence from its filtered representation category.
+Now suppose a reconstruction procedure $\mathfrak R$ recovers algebraic phases up to equivalence using only filtered representation data.
 Since both $\mathcal R$ and $\mathcal P$ have the same filtered representation category $\mathcal C$, the procedure would assign a single object $\mathfrak R(\mathcal C)$ to both phases.
 Correctness of reconstruction would then require

 which is impossible because $\mathcal R \not\simeq \mathcal P$.
 Hence no reconstruction procedure that sees only filtered representation theory can recover algebraic phases up to equivalence in the presence of intrinsic boundary layers.
 The strong phase $\mathcal R$ and weak phase $\mathcal P$ therefore give an explicit example of inequivalent phases with equivalent filtered representation categories, and the obstruction to reconstruction is precisely the boundary-blindness of filtered representation theory. \end{proof}